 - Write about developing a new skill or learning a new subject while incarcerated.

 - How do you celebrate your culture?
 How do you observe religious holidays?

 Prison Life, Society and Culture

 - What advice would you give to a new prisoner who had never been incarcerated before?

 - Write a “how-to” article on how to navigate an aspect of prison life (e.g. how to keep your cell clean, how to get along with your cellie).

-- Write about an event (spiritual, cultural, sports etc) inside your prison.
-Include who, what, when, where, why.
+- Write about an event (spiritual, cultural, sports, etc.) inside.
+Include who/what/when/where/why.

 - How do you stay in shape inside prison?
-Tell us about your workouts or a sport you play if offered.
+Write about your workouts or a sport you play if offered.